niplav/site/notes_on_ethics.md

 no result for, but that they just don't provide a recommendation for action.

-Prima facie, complete theories seem more desirable than incomplete theories – advice in the form of "you oughtn't be in this situation in the first place" is not very helpful if you are confronted with such a situation!
+Prima facie, complete theories seem more desirable than incomplete theories—advice in the form of "you oughtn't be in this situation in the first place" is not very helpful if you are confronted with such a situation!

-Virtue ethics strikes me as being such a theory – it defines what is good, but provides no decision-procedure for acting in most situations.
+Virtue ethics strikes me as being such a theory—it defines what is good, but provides no decision-procedure for acting in most situations.

 At best, it could be interpreted as a method for developing such a